Conditional Positional Encodings for Vision Transformers: Introduction

 \section{Introduction}

-Recently, Transformers~\cite{vaswani2017attention} have been viewed as a strong alternative to Convolutional Neural Networks (CNNs) in visual recognition tasks such as classification~\cite{dosovitskiy2021an} and detection~\cite{carion2020end, zhu2021deformable}.
+Recently, Transformers~\citep{vaswani2017attention} have been viewed as a strong alternative to Convolutional Neural Networks (CNNs) in visual recognition tasks such as classification~\citep{dosovitskiy2021an} and detection~\citep{carion2020end,zhu2021deformable}.
 Unlike the convolution operation in CNNs, which has a limited receptive field, the self-attention mechanism in the Transformers can capture the long-distance information and dynamically adapt the receptive field according to the image content.
-As a result, the Transformers are considered more flexible and powerful than CNNs, thus being promising to achieve more progress in visual recognition.
+Consequently, Transformers are considered more flexible and powerful than CNNs, being promising to achieve more progress in visual recognition.

-However, the self-attention operation in Transformers is permutation-invariant, which cannot leverage the order of the tokens in an input sequence.
-To mitigate this issue, previous works \cite{vaswani2017attention,dosovitskiy2021an} add the absolute positional encodings to each token in the input sequence (see Figure~\ref{fig:povt-schema}a), which enables order-awareness.
+However, the self-attention operation in Transformers is permutation-invariant, which discards the order of the tokens in an input sequence.
+To mitigate this issue, previous works \citep{vaswani2017attention,dosovitskiy2021an} add the absolute positional encodings to each input token (see Figure~\ref{fig:povt-schema}a), which enables order-awareness.
 The positional encoding can either be learnable or fixed with sinusoidal functions of different frequencies.
-Despite being effective and non-invasive, these positional encodings seriously harm the flexibility of the Transformers, hampering their broader applications.
+Despite being effective, these positional encodings seriously harm the flexibility of the Transformers, hampering their broader applications.
 Taking the learnable version as an example, the encodings are often a vector of equal length to the input sequence, which are jointly updated with the network weights during training.
-Thus, the length and the value of the positional encodings are fixed once trained.
-During testing, it causes difficulty handling the sequences longer than the ones in the training data.
+As a result, the length and the value of the positional encodings are fixed once trained.
+During testing, it causes difficulties of handling the sequences longer than the ones in the training data.